Why atheism is self-defeating.

 Christianity is responsible for the rise of science

 What reason, then, does the theist provide for believing that human reason can lead to truth?
 Stanley Jaki, a leading philosopher and historian of science (and a physicist), provides perhaps the best articulated answer to this question.
 This article, titled The Origin of Science describes how Christian theism anchors man’s rationality in God’s rationality and how Christianity was responsible for the rise of science.
 Below is an excerpt:

 Atheists insist that naturalism is the worldview most compatible with science and that theism is unscientific.
 And this viewpoint certainly gets plenty of play in the media, in academia, and in popular thought.
 But, if naturalism does not provide us with any reason to trust our reason, why should we accept any naturalist reasoning?
-And if Christian theism was responsible for the rise of science, why does naturalism so often get the credit for being the more scientific worldview?
+And if Christian theism was responsible for the rise of science (as I detail in Without Christianity, There Would Be No Science), why does naturalism so often get the credit for being the more scientific worldview?
 Perhaps Vladimir Lenin was onto something when he said, “A lie told often enough becomes the truth.”